ahmedbilal-7191/sre_bootcamp/README.md

 ### Environment Configuration

-All configuration is passed through environment variables, following 12-Factor App standards.
+All configuration is passed through environment variables.

 Below is the list of environment variables used by the application: